imp1sh/ansible_managemynetwork/README.md

 The roles starting with *ansible_openwrt\** are OpenWrt specific.The goal is to be able to manage every aspect of OpenWrt centrally with Ansible.

-## Advantages of imp1sh Ansible Collection
+## Advantages of imp1sh OpenWrt roles

 The roles contained in this collection are pretty powerful.
 There are even some options that are not accessible through the LUCI Webinterface.
 In contrast to using LUCI multiple OpenWrt devices can be managed with Ansible centrally.
 With it you are able to deploy settings individually, on a group basis or even for every device in your environment.

 It can be viewed as an alternate solution to [OpenWisp](https://openwisp.org/).
 Yet it is more flexible because it's based upon the super powerful Ansible software.
-It is targeted towards Service Providers, Hosters or Cloud Providers.
+It is targeted towards Service Providers, Hosters or Cloud Providers but it's also well suited for home environments.
 With it you can manage plenty of Access Points / Firewalls with low effort.
-It is also suitable for smaller and medium sized environments in order to make sure every node is configured consistently.
+Using it will help you dramatically in order to make your device configurations consistent.

 Use Ansible properties to your needs, e.g. defining variables once and use them often.
 This simplifies management fundamentally.
-Even the big players like pfSense do not offer a central management for multiple firewalls.
 At the same time you can access the expandibility and flexibility of OpenWrt and its packages.

 ## Hardware requirements OpenWrt device